FantasyNitroGEN/visallo/docs/extension-points/front-end/menubar/index.md

 ### Register Extension

-Register the menubar extension by pointing to the component and template.
+Register the menu bar extension by pointing to the component and template.
 This one will use a bundled icon.

 {% github_embed "https://github.com/visallo/doc-examples/blob/3b6ac03e/extension-menubar/src/main/resources/org/visallo/examples/menubar/plugin.js#L3-L16" %}{% endgithub_embed %}